How to tell AI to write like a human?

 Run Your Draft Through the NetusAI Loop

-If youâre publishing AI-assisted content and want to make sure it stands, not stumbles, in front of detection tools, try the detect â rewrite â retest loop with NetusAI.
-Itâs built not just to humanize your text, but to help you own your tone.
+Use the detect â rewrite â retest loop with NetusAI humanizer to enhance your AI-assisted content.
+Itâs built not just to humanize your text but to help you own your tone.

 Want to learn more about what detectors look for?
 Read this article: